Parey Hut Love: Plot

 The film starts with the preparations for Natasha's wedding going in full swing.
 A close cousin of Natasha, Shehryar Aziz is a struggling drama actor.
 His two friends are Arshad (an aspiring director) and Shabbo.
 Shehryar is a commitment-phobe and hates it when his mother, Farida, brings up the subject of getting him married.

 At Natasha's wedding, he meets Natasha's cousin, Saniya who has come from Turkey.
 Shehryar is instantly smitten by her and he tries to flirt with her.
 At night, he takes Saniya to explore Karachi, the city of lights without informing anyone and the two fall in love.
-When Shehryar asks for her phone number, she jokes that given his nature, she would give him her phone number and then she would keep waiting for his calls and he will ignore her.
+When Shehryar asks for her phone number, she jokes that given his nature, she would give him her phone number and then she would keep waiting for his calls and he would ignore her.
 She, nevertheless, gives him her number.
-Shehryar learns from Saniya that she would be leaving in two days and was in Pakistan to attend Natasha's wedding and to drop her father, Faisal (who is a famous writer) with his family members in his homeland just as he wished.
+Shehryar learns from Saniya that she will be leaving in two days and was in Pakistan to attend Natasha's wedding and to drop her father, Faisal (who is a famous writer) with his family members in his homeland just as he wished.

 Saniya goes back to Turkey.
 Farida decides to join the drama industry just to 'pass time' which frustrates Shehryar immensely and in his frustration and his friends teasing him about Saniya, he ignores several calls and texts from her.
 As he is about to receive her call, he is mugged and Saniya comes to believe that Shehryar has used her.